Tawab-ATS/marksheet/README.md

 # marksheet
-the code i have written in python language for marksheet using if-else statement.
+the code i have written code in python language using google colab for marksheet.